Node.js: Difference between Development and Production Environments

 What is an Environment in Programming?

-Almost every piece of software starts with the development stage and ends with the ‘production’ stage.
-However, there are different software staging standards in the industry.
+Almost every piece of software starts with the ‘development’ stage and ends with the ‘production’ stage.
+However, the software development life cycle requires more than just separate development, testing, and production environments.

 Since every staging environment has its own purposes and policies, it depends on the organization or the developer what all environments their applications undergo.